vmitchell85/spark-kiosk-notify/README.md

 Adds a notification panel to your Laravel Spark Kiosk, allowing you to send notifications to users.

+## Spark 4.x
+Spark 4.0 replaced vue-resource for axios.
+The 2.1 release has been updated to use axios.

+If you are upgrading to Spark 4.0 you will need to remove the spark-kiosk-notify.js file and republish the resources.

+Please note the path was updated as well.

 ## Vue 1.x
 If you are using Vue 1.x please use the 1.0.5 release.
 The 2.x release is updated for Vue 2.x